graphprotocol/graph-node/docs/sharding.md

 options `--postgres-url`, `--postgres-secondary-hosts`, and `--postgres-host-weights`.

-The TOML file consists of two sections:
+The TOML file consists of three sections:
 * `[store]` describes the available databases
+* `[ingestor]` sets the name of the node responsible for block ingestion
 * `[deployment]` describes how to place newly deployed subgraphs

 ## Configuring Multiple Databases